 The Campus Sustainability Council (CSC) recommends campus initiatives that are ecologically viable, economically sound, and socially just, now and for future generations.
 The CSC plays a key role in raising campus awareness and keeping sustainability issues at the forefront of campus culture.
 To ensure that the CSC is accurately reflecting the shared vision and goals of our campus community, participation comes from faculty and students across the disciplines and staff from across the divisions.
 The CSC includes representatives from the following areas: faculty, students, Physical Plant, and Student Affairs.

-Fort Lewis College is a signatory to the Second Nature Climate Commitment.
+Fort Lewis College is a signatory to the Second Nature Carbon Commitment.
 Through this commitment, Fort Lewis aims to achieve climate neutrality by 2080, with interim emissions reductions targets in 2015, 2020, 2030, and 2040.